JaredCorduan/CIPs/CIP-1694/README.md

 * The `PPUP` transition rule will be rewritten and moved out of the `UTxO` rule and into the `LEDGER` rule as a new `TALLY` rule.

-  It will process the governance actions and the votes, ratify them, and stage governance actions for enactment in the current or next epoch, as appropriate.
+  It will process and record the governance actions and votes.

 * The `NEWEPOCH` transition rule will be modified.
 * The `MIR` sub-rule will be removed.
 * A new `RATIFY` rule will be introduced to stage governance actions for enactment.

+  It will ratify governance actions, and stage them for enactment in the current or next epoch, as appropriate.

 * A new `ENACTMENT` rule will be called immediately after the `EPOCH` rule.
 This rule will enact governance actions that have previously been ratified.
 * The `EPOCH` rule will no longer call the `NEWPP` sub-rule or compute whether the quorum is met on the PPUP state.